dlkb/Keep-It-Tidy/README.md

 ### Firefox

-Drag and drop doesn't work on wayland.
+Drag and drop doesn't work on Sway.

 ## Compilation